Parental alienation happens when one parent deliberately undermines and damages the relationship that the other parent has with their child.

 Tip 1.
 Don’t get defensive

-Naturally, you will want to get defensive when you’re dealing with parental alienation, but doing so would be counter-productive.
+Naturally, you will want to get defensive when you’re dealing with any parental conflict or alienation, but doing so would be counter-productive.
 If you respond by getting defensive and putting your ex down, then you will fall into the trap of alienating your children as well.
 Remain calm and don’t continue to expose the children to the parental dispute.

 Tip 2.
 Focus on your relationship

 You don’t need to be a perfect parent, however, you can develop your relationship with your children by doing enjoyable activities together, such as taking them to the park or watching a movie.
 Responding with positive activities is more productive than leaning into parental alienation.

 Tip 3.
 Maintain communication

 Even if you know that your texts, calls, or letters are being intercepted by your ex, don’t stop trying.
 Keep a record of when you have tried to contact them.
 You could maintain a diary of any attempt to contact them, or you could retain copies of emails, or photocopies of letters and receipts from the post office of when you sent them.
 This will help if your children discover the truth down the track.